oddalot/DaggerTutorial/README.md

 constructor is invoked.
-So we need to update our definition of what dagger does slightly. *Dagger maps class constructors to type signatures, and if the class constructor itself requires object parameters of certain types dagger will provide those objects as well - recursively, which will always end with a class constructor with no parameters.*
+So we need to update our definition of what dagger does slightly. *Dagger maps class constructors to type signatures, and if the class constructor itself requires object parameters of certain types dagger will provide those objects as well - recursively, which will always end with a class constructor with no parameters.* To do this dagger will keep a list of types for each class constructor so it can lookup the types needed all the way up the chain of constructor calls.
+The below diagram illustrates this new relationship: